OpenFTC/openftc.github.io/updating.md

 ﻿# Updating to a new version of OpenRC (aka OpenFTC-app)

 If you aren't already a user of OpenRC, you're in the wrong place.
-[See our guide for switching.]
+[See our guide for switching.](switching)
-(switching)

 These instructions consistently use the term "OpenRC".
 These instructions are identical regardless of whether or not you are updating from OpenFTC-app.
 This document uses the term "OpenFTC" by itself